Retention ~ Detention – Floating Island Ecosystem

-The retention pond on the property of the Cameron museum enables us to have a direct collaboration with a local aquatic ecosystem, capturing microscopy imagery of its living systems while translating data and sound from the island’s built in water quality sensor bank and underwater hydrophone & camera.
-Simultaneously it provides a reciprocal benefit of reducing bacteria, micro plastics and other toxins in the pond through a process known as bioremediation.
-An array of native water plants will be planted throughout the island in late February / early March 2022, filtering the water by absorbing nitrogen and phosphates through their roots, helping to reduce algae blooms which lead to low oxygen environments where toxic bacteria can grow.
-The island will include a 3D printed, algae inspired structure that connects to the Confluence show in the Cameron Art Museum as well as a solar powered data transmission system.
-After dark, the island will pulse with light and color, translating data into a multi-media display.
-This project was created by Gene A. Felice II in collaboration with Dr. Catherina Alves-de-Souza and the Algal Resources Collection at UNCW.
+The retention pond on the property of the Cameron museum enables a direct collaboration with a local aquatic ecosystem that is out of balance as a result of over development and human generated run off.
+The man made island provides a reciprocal benefit of reducing micro plastics and excess nutrients in the pond while also growing native species plants through a process known as bioremediation.
+An array of native water plants were planted throughout the island in the Spring 2022, filtering the water by absorbing nitrogen and phosphates through their submerged roots.
+By reducing the nutrient levels in the pond, these plants help to reduce algae blooms which can lead to low oxygen environments where toxic cyanobacteria can grow.
+In the Fall of 2022 a 3D printed, algae inspired structure will pulse with light and data collected through a water quality sensor bank with a solar powered data transmission system.
+By translating data from the island’s solar powered water quality sensor system, we attempt to make the invisible visible.
+After dark, the island will pulse with light and color, translating data into a multi-media display that helps our community understand when the ponds aquatic ecosystem is in or out of balance.
+This project was created by Gene A. Felice II in collaboration with Dr. Catherina Alves-de-Souza, The Coaction Lab and the Algal Resources Collection at UNCW.